sapientes/infra/README.md

 # sapientes-infra

-This repository contains the configuratio for all sapientes servers.
+This repository contains the configuration for all sapientes servers.
 It's built on top of deploy-rs and [oskardotglobal/bienenstock](https://github.com/oskardotglobal/bienenstock)

 ## Basic usage